 - crumbled bacon

-- Place ½ corn plus both cobs into a medium pot with the stock and simmer for 40 minutes.
-Remove cobs, puree until smooth and strain.
-Place corn infused stock back into the pot and set aside.
+- Place ½ corn kernels plus all cobs into a pot with the stock and simmer for 20 minutes.

-- In a large pot render bacon, about 4 to 5 minutes.
+- Place pot back on stove over medium heat and render bacon, about 5 minutes.
 Remove from pan and drain onto paper towels.

-- Stir in the cream and adjust seasonings.
-Top with a sprinkle of cotija cheese, extra lime wedges and serve.
+- Remove from heat and stir in the cream and adjust seasonings.
+Top with a sprinkle of cotija cheese, remaining bacon, cilantro leaves.
+Serve with extra lime wedges.